David Owino

-David Owino Odhiambo (born 5 April 1988), nicknamed "Calabar", is a Kenyan footballer who plays for ZESCO United in the Zambian Premier League and the Kenya national team as a defender.
-He previously played for Gor Mahia in the Kenyan Premier League.
+David Owino Odhiambo (born 5 April 1988), nicknamed "Calabar", is a retiy Kenyan footballer who played for ZESCO United and NAPSA Stars F.C in the Zambian Premier League and the Kenya national team as a defender.
+He previously played for Sher Karuturi FC and Gor Mahia in the Kenyan Premier League.

 International career

 International goals

 Scores and results list Kenya's goal tally first.